Things to do in Vietnam’s Mekong Delta

 Boating in Ben Tre

 Religion took off nicely with the early Vietnamese settlers in the Mekong Delta.
-Their languid pace of life afforded them plenty of time for building some of the country’s most impressive Buddhist temples.
-The introduction of Christianity via the French, Spanish and Portuguese missionaries arrived particularly strongly in the Mekong Delta due to its proximity to the sea, whereby missionaries entered the country.
+Their languid pace of life afforded them plenty of time to build some of the country’s most impressive Buddhist temples.
+The introduction of Christianity via the French, Spanish and Portuguese missionaries arrived particularly strongly in the Mekong Delta due to its proximity to the sea, where missionaries entered the country.

 Vinh Trang Temple